Planning Your Wedding Ceremony

 During the ring exchange, take care to avoid hiding each other's hands.
-This is most often an issue for the groom since the bride's ring hand is on the side farthest from the congregation.
 Your guests want to see those rings exchanged so don't hide those hands!

 If you're feeling ambitious, it's often a great idea to stop and kiss half way down the aisle or perform a dip if you have it in you.
 Your guests will love it and it will make for an amazing photo!
 Just make sure you tell me that you're on doing that before the ceremony!

 Consider providing bubble bottles or flower petals for your recessional.
 If you ask your guests to blow bubbles or throw petals during your recessional, you'll likely see some really great photos.